kochx384/Pewlett-Hackard-Analysis/README.md

 ![Image](https://github.com/kochx384/Pewlett-Hackard-Analysis/blob/main/images/retiring_titles.png)

 ### List of Employees Eligible for Mentorship Program
-Pewlett Hackard wants to know who is eligible to help mentor new employees as a large amount of employees are retiring in the near future.
+Pewlett Hackard wants to know who is eligible to help mentor new employees as a large number of employees are retiring in the near future.
 Employees who are born between January 1, 1965 and December 31, 1965 are eligible for the mentorship program.
 Therefore, a table was created with a list of employees born between those two dates (mentorship_eligibility.csv).

 ![Image](https://github.com/kochx384/Pewlett-Hackard-Analysis/blob/main/images/mentorship_eligibility.png)